zarinplus/docs/README.md

 #### Body

-We add **mt_click_id** parameter to your offer's landing page via GET method please send it back to our API endpoint.
+We add **mt_click_id** parameter to your offer's landing page via GET parameter you should send it back to our API endpoint.

 _Attention: You should store mt_click_id value to their users cookie by yourself or just add our javascript tag to your landing page._

-Read these parameters from users cookie and then callback the API endpoint via GET or POST request when conversion happened.
+Read these parameters from users cookie and then callback the API endpoint via GET or POST request.

 	{
 		"mt_click_id" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",